LunarKnights/SirDigsAlot/lk_base/README.md

 The corresponding ROS documentation is [here](http://wiki.ros.org/ros_control).
 Also, joint and actuator will be used interchangeably through the rest of this README; both basically refer to a thing on the robot that moves and that we have some control over.

+## Things already implemented

+- Base framework so that stuff can be added more easily

 ## TODOs

 - [ ] Add all the actuators used on the robot (Feb + 1 week)
   - [ ] Connect the actuators to the actual hardware (March + 0 weeks)
     - [ ] Add timeouts/estop features (March + 3 weeks)
+- [ ] Add all sensors (Feb + 2 weeks)
 - [ ] Make sure ROS dependencies are correct (Feb + 1 week)

 ### Add all the actuators